 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs

-Read More Information on the Top 5 Best VPN Services for Firestick
+Read More Information on the 5 Best VPN Apps for Firestick

-Do I Really Need a VPN for My Firestick?
+Do I Really Need a VPN for My Fire TV Stick?

 You need to use a VPN on your Amazon Fire TV Stick if:

-– You don’t want your ISP to monitor your activity or throttle your speeds
+You don’t want your ISP to throttle your speeds

-ISPs also have the power to slow your connection speed depending on the websites or apps you use.
+ISPs have the power to slow down your internet connection speed depending on the websites or apps you use.
 This happens all over the world, especially in the US where Net Neutrality has been repealed.
-When using a VPN your ISP can’t see what you’re doing, so you won’t suffer from throttling.

 How Do I Install and Use a VPN on Firestick?